-Canada's new generation of Earth observation (EO) satellites, the RADARSAT Constellation Mission (RCM), provides solutions to key challenges for Canadians in the areas of maritime surveillance, disaster management and ecosystems monitoring, among others.
-Over a dozen federal government departments and agencies already use RADARSAT-2 data to deliver important services to Canadians in these areas.
-The RCM ensures the ongoing accessibility of EO data so that the Government of Canada can continue to serve Canadians.
-It is currently forecasted that federal departments and agencies will use 250,000 RCM images per year, a fiftyfold increase from RADARSAT-1 days.
+Canada's third generation of Earth observation (EO) satellites, the RADARSAT Constellation Mission (RCM), has been operational since .
+It provides solutions to key challenges for Canadians in the areas of maritime surveillance, disaster management and ecosystems monitoring, among others.
+Over a dozen federal government departments and agencies use RCM data to deliver important services to Canadians in these areas.
+The RCM ensures the ongoing accessibility of satellite EO data so that the Government of Canada can continue to serve Canadians.
+Based on current acquisitions, federal departments and agencies are using 250,000 RCM images per year, a fiftyfold increase from RADARSAT-1 days.

 How RADARSAT data is used to serve Canadians

 Satellite EO data increases the government's capacity to make science-based decisions on matters ranging from natural resource management to climate change.
 It is also used in a number of ways to support the government in delivering responsive and cost-effective services.
 Here are a few examples: